Imagine Dragons: Philanthropy

 In 2013, along with the family of Tyler Robinson, Imagine Dragons started a charity called the Tyler Robinson Foundation, helping young people battling cancer.
 Beginning in 2014, the first annual Tyler Robinson Foundation Gala was held in Las Vegas.
 Imagine Dragons performed for "Playing It Forward" (S1 E2) to raise $100,000 for school music programs.
 The band partnered with mtvU to help choose four Fulbright-mtvU Fellowship recipients.
 They partnered with Do the Write Thing: National Campaign to Stop Violence for a fundraising event.

 Imagine Dragons performed as part of Amnesty International's "Bringing Human Rights Home" concert in Brooklyn on February 5, 2014.
 In 2015, Imagine Dragons released the track "I Was Me" for the One4 project with all proceeds going to the UN Refugee Agency to support fleeing refugees, particularly in the Middle East.
 Imagine Dragons also released cover track "I Love You All The Time" to benefit the victims of the terrorist attacks in Paris.
 In 2017, the band helped organize the annual LoveLoud Festival which aims to raise awareness about LGBTQ youth and benefit LGBTQ organizations such as the Trevor Project.

 On June 22, 2018, in collaboration with film score composer Hans Zimmer, lead singer Dan Reynolds released a single titled "Skipping Stones".
 The song was released to correspond with his new documentary, Believer, a film that discusses the topic of the intersection between the LGBT community and the Church of Jesus Christ of Latter-day Saints.
 All proceeds from the song benefit LGBTQ charities.

+On July 23, 2022, Imagine Dragons became the official ambassadors of the United24 platform, joining the fundraising for C-type ambulances, which allow medics to save even the most seriously injured.
+In total, the project, announced at the First Ladies and Gentlemen Summit, raised more than $6 million.
+These funds were used to purchase 92 vehicles that are already helping Ukrainian medics in the field.

+On May 10, 2023, the band released a music video for the song "Crushed".
+Directed by Ty Arnold, the video tells the true story of a 14-year-old boy named Sasha.
+Russian troops occupied his village for five months until Ukrainian forces finally liberated it.
+Despite this, the conflict left his home, school and neighborhood in ruins.
+He survived the shelling only by hiding in an underground shelter.
+The visualization details his story of perseverance as he walks through the rubble.